-We validated the proposed CURDA on two public UDA benchmarks, \textbf{1)} DIGITS benchmark (MNIST, USPS and MNIST-M) and \textbf{2)} CIFAR-STL benchmark (CIFAR10 and STL10).
-The experimental results show that CURDA can efficiently align both unlabeled target clean and adversarial samples to their corresponding classes, which brings a great improvement of model's robustness in target domain while maintaining competitive accuracy on target clean data.
-Major contributions of our work are summarized as follows.\\ 1.
-To the best of our knowledge, this is the first work focusing on robust unsupervised domain adaptation.
-With empirical analysis, we show that robustifying UDA is a valuable but challenging problem due to the lack of target labels and the existence of inter-class mismatch.\\ 2.
-We propose a new method of \textit{Class-consistent Unsu-pervised Robust Domain Adaptation} (CURDA) with \textit{Contrastive Robust Training} (CORTrain) on source domain and a \textit{Source Anchored Adverasial contrastive loss} (SAA-contrastive loss) for robust UDA. \\ 3.
-The evaluation results on two public benchmarks (DIGITS and CIFAR-STL) demonstrate that the proposed CURDA can achieve strong robustness yet with competitive classification accuracy.
+The experimental results show that CURDA can efficiently align both unlabeled target clean and adversarial samples to their corresponding classes, which significantly improves UDA models' robustness in the target domain while maintaining competitive classification accuracy.
+The main contributions of our work are summarized as follows.\\ \textbf{1)} To the best of our knowledge, this is the first work focusing on robust unsupervised domain adaptation.
+Our analysis shows that robustifying UDA is critical but challenging due to the inevitable domain distribution deviation in UDA.\\ \textbf{2)} We propose a new framework called \textit{Class-consistent Unsupervised Robust Domain Adaptation} (CURDA) with the \textit{Contrastive Robust Training} (CORTrain) in source domain and the \textit{Source Anchored Adverasial contrastive loss} (SAA-contrastive loss) in target domain to robustify existing UDA models.\\ \textbf{3)} The evaluations based on two different UDA models (ADDA~\cite{tzeng2017adversarial} and SRDC~\cite{tang2020unsupervised}) on two public benchmarks (DIGITS~\cite{Hull1994USPS,LeCun1998MNIST,Ganin2016DANN} and Office31~\cite{saenko2010adapting}) demonstrate that the proposed CURDA can significantly robustify UDA models yet maintain highly competitive accuracy.